 In 2002, Blackberry phones were updated with a new communication interface meant to make checking emails much more efficient.
 Some brilliant minds came up with the first ever email notification system and called it Push Services.

 Pushes turned the experience of email around.
 Previously, people had to keep checking their inbox so they wouldn’t miss an important email.
 Of course, no one was willing to do it every 5 minutes, so, naturally, communication was quite slow, which was a pain in urgent cases for business people.
 With Push Services, users started to be notified on emails instantly and it improved UX dramatically.

-What's the difference between email marketing and push notifications?
+Difference between email marketing and push notifications

-Push notifications are much shorter than emails, they’re usually less than 50 characters long!
+Push notifications length are much shorter than emails, they’re usually less than 50 characters long!
 Which means you REALLY have to deliver focused, well-targeted information.